cfahlgren1/Fast-Traveler-Automater/README.md

 # Jira Fast Traveler

 Python classes that hold Fast Traveler Issues in Jira as objects.
-With these objects you can fun a variety of methods that perform different actions such as:
+With these objects you can run a variety of methods that perform different actions such as:

 - Emailing a Fast Traveler to Participants and Customers
 - Assign ticket to user